• Skip to primary navigation

 Common Questions

-What type of brown sugar should I use?
+What type of sugar should I use?

-How long does it take for the fudge to set?
+How long does fudge take to set?

-What’s the best way to store the fudge?
+What’s the best way to store fudge?

 A stack of vegan vanilla fudge.